Hermit Thrush

 The Hermit Thrush (Catharus guttatus) is well-known for its ethereal, flute-like song resonating through the forests of North America each breeding season.
 The reclusive behavior suggested by its name has not prevented the Hermit Thrush from becoming an increasingly popular study species, having recently been the focus of multiple geolocator studies (see below).
 These external tracking devices have been productive for establishing migratory connectivity for specific populations, especially throughout western North America.
 To fill in the gaps across the entire range of the Hermit Thrush and to better understand the broad-scale connectivity patterns of populations throughout all of North America, we have initiated a collaborative effort to integrate our fine-scale genomic techniques.

 We have teamed up with multiple collaborators (see below) to construct a genoscape for the Hermit Thrush.
-Due to the tremendous help of many people and groups, we have obtained blood and feather samples from across the continent to reveal the existence of 5 genetically distinct populations of Hermit Thrush – Pacific North (yellow), Pacific Central (green), Eastern Taiga (blue), Pacific South (orange), and Interior West (pink).
+Due to the tremendous help of many people and groups, we have obtained blood and feather samples from across the continent to reveal the existence of 5 genetically distinct populations of Hermit Thrush – Pacific Northwest (yellow), Pacific Central (green), Eastern Taiga (blue), Pacific South (orange), and Interior West (pink).
 Furthermore, we are also investigating the evolutionary history of this species using genetics and morphometrics (see below).

 Tracking studies: Allison Alvarado, for her dissertation research at UCLA, tracked divergent migratory routes of breeding populations from both sides of a migratory divide in British Columbia.
 Allison Nelson, for her master’s thesis at San Francisco State University, used geolocators to identify the breeding origin of Hermit Thrushes over-wintering in the San Francisco Bay Area and the wintering locations of Hermit Thrushes breeding in the Santa Cruz Mountains.
 Researchers from Denali National Park have deployed geolocators on breeding Hermit Thrushes from interior Alaska (read more here).